monetate/s3nb/README.md

 1. Provision a virtual machine with `vagrant up`
 2. Create an IPython profile with `make configure -e S3_BASE_URI=YOUR_BUCKET`
-3. Share you AWS credentials with the virtual machine with `make configure -e AWS_USER=YOUR_USER`
+4. Share you AWS credentials with the virtual machine with `make creds -e AWS_USER=YOUR_USER`
 4. Run the notebook server with `make run`